Street Snow Removal

 Class I -

 A storm that lasts less than 12 hours with snow accumulations of less than 4 inches.

 Class II - A storm that lasts more than 12 hours with snow accumulations between 4 and 8 inches.

-Class III - A storm that lasts more than 24 hours and snow accumulations greater than 9 inches.
+Class III - A storm lasting more than 24 hours and snow accumulating over 9 inches.

 Streets - First Attention

-Priorities - The first priority for city plows are the primary routes: the major arterial streets such as Colorado Boulevard, Washington Street, 104th Avenue, 120th Avenue, and 136th Avenue.
-Next to be plowed are the secondary routes which include local collector streets, school zones, and fire station zones.
-Residential streets are only plowed for a Class III storm as defined above.
+Priorities - The first priority for city plows is the primary routes: the major arterial streets such as Colorado Boulevard, Washington Street, 104th Avenue, 120th Avenue, and 136th Avenue.
+Next to be plowed are the secondary routes, including local collector streets, school zones, and fire station zones.
+As defined above, residential streets are only plowed for a Class III storm.

-During a Storm - In a Class I or Class II storm, city crews will plow only selected streets identified as Primary and Secondary routes.
-Primary and Secondary routes make up 496 lane miles of Thornton's street system.
-In a Class I storm, Primary routes are treated within three hours of the snow beginning to accumulate on roadways.
-Secondary routes will be cleared of snow and ice after the primary routes are completed.
+During a Storm - In Class I or Class II storms, city crews will plow only selected streets identified as Primary and Secondary routes.
+Primary and Secondary routes comprise 543 lane miles of Thornton's street system.
+In a Class I storm, Primary routes are treated within three hours of snow accumulating on roadways.
+After the primary routes are completed, secondary routes will be cleared of snow and ice.

 Tertiary Routes - In the event of a storm, which meets the Class II definition plus a prolonged period of freezing temperatures, a decision is made to plow Tertiary routes, which include an additional 55 miles of neighborhood streets.
 These routes are cleared by Street Operations personnel once the primary and secondary streets are cleared and treated.
 These routes will receive one pass down the middle of the street, not a curb-to-curb street clearing.

 Residential Streets and Plowing Shifts

-Residential Streets - After residential streets are plowed, residents will not necessarily see bare pavement.
+Residential Streets - Residents will not necessarily see bare pavement after plowing residential streets.
 The emphasis for residential streets is to create a single passable lane down the middle that can be navigated by passenger vehicles equipped for winter travel.